 Final Thoughts

 There are many things to consider when it's time to choose which Southwest credit card is right for you: annual fee, how often you fly the airline, and if you can maximize the perks.
-Whichever card you do choose, though, you are still bound to get amazing value—especially if you time your strategy right and qualify for a Companion Pass.
+Whichever card you choose, though, you are still bound to get amazing value — especially if you qualify for and maximize a Companion Pass.

 AwardWallet Tip of The Day